Shaken Dynamics on the 3-D Cubic Lattice: Proofs of the main results

 Finally, recalling the form of $x$ and $y$, we have: \begin{tiny}

 \end{tiny}

-This expression is the condition that $J$ and $q$ must satisfy to be sure that $ f_{\altBox}(J,q)=\frac{1}{\abs{\altBox}} \ln Z_{\altBox}(J,q)$ is an analytic function for in $J$ and $q$.
+This expression is the condition that $J$ and $q$ must satisfy to be sure that \mbox{$f_{\altBox}(J,q)=\frac{1}{\abs{\altBox}} \ln Z_{\altBox}(J,q)$} is an analytic function for in $J$ and $q$.
 Numerical evaluations show that a good value of $a$ is $a=0.15$.
 For this value, the expression (\ref{FP13}) identifies the region below the lower curve in Fig.\ref{twocurves}.
 Hence, for values of $J$ and $q$ small enough (i.e. in the aforementioned region), $ f_{\altBox}(J,q)$ is analytic.\\ \end{proof}

-Thus,we have shown that in low-temperature regime the system is in the ordered phase, while in the high-temperature regime it is in the disordered one.
-Our conjecture is that there exists a unique critical line in $J-q$ plane that separates the ordered phase from the disordered one and this curve must lie in the region between the two curves as shown in Figure~\ref{twocurves}.
+Thus, we have shown that in low-temperature regime the system is in the ordered phase, while in the high-temperature regime it is in the disordered one.
+Therefore there must be a critical line in $J-q$ plane that separates the ordered phase from the disordered one and this curve must lie in the region between the two curves as shown in Figure~\ref{twocurves}.
 This fact is well supported by numerical simulations.